 Seriously, had you blindfolded me and taken me to Bai Tu Long Bay and told me I was back in Ha Long Bay, I wouldn’t have had any reason at all to question that.

-The only difference between the two bays as far as I am concerned is that there are far, far fewer boats, garbage, and people in Bai Tu Long Bay.
+The only difference between the two bays as far as I am concerned is that there are far, far fewer boats and people in Bai Tu Long Bay.
+Which means the beaches, arguably some of the most picturesque beaches in Vietnam, aren’t polluted or overcrowded.

 In fact, other than at night when we docked in the same bay with other boats, I didn’t really see any other boats at all on my cruise through Bai Tu Long!